 Volunteer and Engagement Opportunities

-In conjunction with the Homewood Career Center, the Hopkins Engineering Alumni host four career events a year.
+In conjunction with the Life Design Lab, the Hopkins Engineering Alumni host four career events a year.
 Each event consists of a program, followed by a networking reception.

 - Career Night: On Career Night, a panel of three or four alumni speak about their experience, followed by a networking reception.

 - Mock Interview Night: Hopkins Engineering Alumni offer current undergraduate and graduate engineering students helpful interviewing tips by critiquing one-on-one interviews.
 The program comprises three rounds of individual mock interviews, followed by a networking reception.